Our Award Winning Dance Teachers

 The Mishoes are detailed dance teachers & coaches, and under their direction the vast majority of Academy students who have participated in RAD exams have received the highest grade of Distinction from grades 2 through Advanced 1.
 The Mishoes thoroughly enjoy coaching their students for the Youth America Grand Prix, and are thrilled that out of thousands of competitors from around the world their students have been selected to perform solos and ensembles at the competition’s finals in New York City!
 In 2016 & 2018 the Mishoes were honored to receive YAGP’s ‘Outstanding Teacher Award’ at the semi finals in Boston & NYC.
 And in 2019 ADA was honored with YAGP’s ‘Outstanding School Award’ at the Semi Finals in NY!
 Due to their success at YAGP 2018, Dance Teacher magazine was prompted to feature the Mishoes in their October 2018 issue!

 The Mishoes are passionate about working with their students on repertoire and full length ballets, which lead them to take over artistic directorship of the Company Of Dance Arts in 2010.
 CODA is a pre professional youth dance company affiliated with the Academy founded by Jennifer Church in 1985.
-CODA performs twice a year at the Count Basie Theater in Red Bank and as Company directors the Mishoes have overseen numerous Nutcracker, Sleeping Beauty and Wizard of Oz productions.
+As Company directors The Mishoes have overseen numerous Nutcracker, Sleeping Beauty and Wizard of Oz productions at local venues like the Count Basie Theater.
 The Mishoes added their own choreography to CODA’s repertoire with their premiere of Cinderella in 2012.
-The Mishoes love watching these productions grow and improve each year and are thrilled that new students are drawn to train at The Academy because of them.
+The Mishoes love watching these productions grow and improve each year and are thrilled that new students are drawn to train at The Academy because of them!
+In recognition of their work with CODA, the Monmouth County Arts Council honored the Mishoes with the 2019 “Community Champion of the Arts” award!

 The Mishoes are immensely proud of the wonderful people their students become and are thrilled by the many amazing successes they achieve!

 SHAYNE MISHOE - ballet, pointe, pilates, gyrotonic®